nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 ```
 └── results_folder
     ├── lidarseg
-    │   └── test <- Contains the .bin files; a .bin file
+    │   └── {test, train, val} <- Contains the .bin files; a .bin file
     │                             contains the labels of the points in a
     │                             point cloud
-    └── test
+    └── {testm train, val}
         └── submission.json  <- contains certain information about
                                 the submission
 ```